Tanq16/blog_site/_posts/2023-05-06-homelab-container-mgmt.md

 ### Yacht

-Yacht was basically a competition to Portainer, but with limited functionalities.
-To run the container, first create a directory for config as follows &rarr;
+Yacht is competitive with Portainer but has limited functionalities.
+To run the container, first, create a directory for config as follows &rarr;

 ```bash
 mkdir -p $HOME/yacht